Skip to main content

 Introduction

-In order to fully process uploaded data, such as coredumps, Memfault needs to locate the Symbol File (ELF) that corresponds to the software that produced the uploaded data.
+In order to fully process uploaded data, such as coredumps, Memfault needs to locate the Symbol File (ELF/AXF) that corresponds to the software that produced the uploaded data.
 Without an exact match, Memfault will not be able to decode the uploaded data.
 Processing will still happen, but the resulting Trace will contain limited information until the symbol file is uploaded and the data is reprocessed.

 To that end, the SDK adds metadata to the uploaded data to identify the software that produced the data.
 Likewise, any Symbol File that is uploaded to Memfault must have that same identifying metadata.